 To put it simply, theft is stealing.
 This is where facts are critical in your defense.
 The prosecutor has to prove intent.
 So you at least, theoretically, should not be convicted of theft if you did not intend to deprive the rightful owner of their property.
 However, this is in theory only.
 There have been thousands of people convicted of theft where their attorneys have missed this nuance.
 That is why it is so critical that you hire competent criminal defense counsel.

-At The Báez Law Firm, we have such counsel.
+At The Law Offices of Edgardo R. Baez Jr., we have such counsel.
 Our criminal defense attorneys plunge into the facts to see exactly how the prosecution will try to proceed.
 Our approach gives you the advantage should your case actually go to trial.

 Theft cases are famous for being easy cases to try from the prosecution’s perspective.
 The reason why is simple—everyone has had something stolen from them.
 Thus every prospective juror in the jury pool has experience in being a victim.
 This can make theft cases harder on the defense as the people deciding your fate have been victims of the exact crime you are being alleged to have committed.

 If you find yourself in this situation, you have only one choice to make.
 That choice must be to hire the most competent criminal defense attorney you can afford.
-Here at The Báez Law Firm, we offer you competent attorneys at affordable rates.
-If you need us, The Báez Law Firm will be there!
+Here at The Law Offices of Edgardo R. Baez Jr., we offer you a competent attorney at an affordable rate.
+You can count on The Law Offices of Edgardo R. Baez Jr.!

 Fraud is similar to theft in that they are both premised on the lack of truthfulness.
 That is also a reason why they are often charged together in the same criminal case.
 Fraud is essentially not telling someone the truth.